michaelmacinnis/oh/README.md

 ## Contributing to oh

 Oh is an ongoing experiment and it needs your help.
 Try oh.
 Let me know what works for you and what doesn't.

 Pull requests are welcome.
 For information on contributing, see: [CONTRIBUTING](CONTRIBUTING.md)

-Sponsor me through GitHub Sponsors or Patreon.
+You can also sponsor me through GitHub Sponsors or Patreon.

 ## License